ejramos834/NFL-Team-Spaceman/README.md

+My theme will be NFL teams because the season is starting soon!
+FUN

 As a user, I want to know I’m at the correct website.

 As a user, I want to see a keyboard style buttons with every letter in the alphabet, so that I know what my options are for this game.